 - Others: Turkey, Israel, Bosnia, Serbia, Argentina, Brazil, Chile and more

-If your passport isn’t on the visa-free list, you almost certainly need an e-Visa applied for in advance — there is no visa on arrival at Manas airport for ordinary tourists.
+If your passport is not on the visa-free list, you almost certainly need an e-Visa applied for in advance — there is no visa on arrival at Manas airport for ordinary tourists.
 The largest groups of travelers who need one:

-- India — fully e-Visa eligible; apply online at evisa.e-gov.kg with passport scan and photo.
-This is by far the most common e-Visa nationality we hear from.
+- India — fully e-Visa eligible; apply online with a passport scan and photo.
+This is by far the most common e-Visa nationality among our readers.

 - China, South Africa, Philippines, Indonesia, Thailand and most of Africa, South Asia and Latin America outside the exemption list.

-- Pakistan, Bangladesh, Nigeria and some others fall under a stricter category that can require additional clearance or an invitation-supported consular visa — check the portal’s eligibility tool for your passport before assuming e-Visa access.
+- Pakistan, Bangladesh, Nigeria and some others fall under a stricter category that can require additional clearance or an invitation-supported consular visa — check the portal’s eligibility tool for your passport before assuming e-Visa access, and budget extra weeks if you are in this group.

 | e-Visa type | Validity / stay | Approximate cost (incl. fees) | Processing |